costateixeira/devdays-covid19-vaccine/README.md

 COVID-19 Vaccine example IG
 ---
-This is a sample Implementation Guide
+This is an example Implementation Guide for presenting some features at DevDays 2020 November
 <br> </br>
 ###
 ### Publication